ISCAS aims at promoting young scientists and recognizing outstanding scientific work. For this purpose, the society awards the following prizes and

 Students must apply for the ISCAS Student Scholarship in advance, justifying their need in their application – details

-for attending CARS/ISCAS, and a travel budgetto Cristian A. Linte (email@example.com) and copy firstname.lastname@example.orgNO LATER THAN March 29th, 2020.
+for attending CARS/ISCAS, and a travel budget to Cristian A. Linte (firstname.lastname@example.org) and copy email@example.com NO LATER THAN March 29th, 2020.
 A committee will review all submitted applications and make decisions on the awardees.

 There will be 2 to 4 scholarships awarded per year, depending on the available budget allocated to the ISCAS Travel